storj/docs/app/support/faqs/page.md

 ## How do I create a URL to share an object?

 All you need to create a shareable URL is the linksharing base URL for your region, a public, read-only [](docId:6hH_ygAn1FJdrIZQ0CGsJ) from the Gateway MT of the same region, and the path to your object or bucket.
-For a shortcut, [](docId:tBnCSrmR1jbOewG38fIr4) will generate the shareable URL for you.&#x20;
+For a shortcut, [](docId:tBnCSrmR1jbOewG38fIr4) will generate the shareable URL for you.

 {% callout type="warning"  %}
 **Please, do not use the possibility to manually build the URL with your access grant described below!**